dime-scheduler/sdk-dotnet/docs/docs/import/import.md

 await importEndpoint.ProcessAsync(filterGroup, TransactionType.Append);
 ```

 As you can see, the experience is exactly the same.
-The only thing you need to worry about is the (correctness of) data.
+The only thing you need to worry about is the (correctness of the) data.